tatey/rack-cloudflare/README.md

 A collection of middlewares that makes it nicer to work with Cloudflare.

+Note that this middleware expects the app to behind another reverse proxy (HAProxy/nginx) with the last IP in `X-Forwarded-For` to be the IP of the client.

 ## Installation

 Add this line to your application's Gemfile: